 In July 2016, the California Court of Appeals upheld an $8.3 million verdict obtained against DePuy, a division of Johnson & Johnson.
 The case involved a man who lost his life while the appeal was pending.
-The man had received an ASR DePuy hip implant prior to their recall back in August of 2010.
+The man had received an ASR DePuy hip implant before their recall in August of 2010.

-Like others whose implants made them suffer, the man above had complained early on about serious hip pain.
+Like others whose implants made them suffer, the man above had complained about severe hip pain early on.
 He also reported problems while walking with the new implant – and he experienced elevated amounts of metal ions in his blood – most likely due to the friction caused by the metal-on-metal device.
 During this five-week court trial, DePuy tried to mount an aggressive counterattack against the man.
 The company alleged that his other medical problems and his own surgeon did more to cause his pain than anything else.

 Although Wright Medical may have felt victorious after an earlier verdict against it for $11 million (back in November 2015) was later reduced by $9 million, it clearly wasn't the victor in a more recent battle.
 (That first case involved a plaintiff who had received a defective Wright Conserve hip implant).

-In July of 2015, a three-week trial conducted in a Los Angeles Superior Court ended with a $9.3 million verdict against Indiana-based Zimmer Inc. A plaintiff argued that he greatly suffered due to his hip implant’s defective design and the lack of a meaningful warning regarding the product’s inherent risks.
+In July 2015, a three-week Los Angeles Superior Court trial ended with a $9.3 million verdict against Indiana-based Zimmer Inc. A plaintiff argued that he greatly suffered due to his hip implant's defective design and the lack of a meaningful warning regarding the product's inherent risks.

-After being fitted with one of Zimmer’s Durom Cups, the plaintiff soon had to have corrective surgery – resulting in two traumatic surgeries within one 15-month time period.
-At one point, even Zimmer’s own medical consultant told the company that the product had design flaws.
-Furthermore, back in 2008, the FDA issued a Class II recall covering the Durom Cup and other hip implants, indicating that their surgical instructions were inadequate.
+After being fitted with one of Zimmer's Durom Cups, the plaintiff soon had corrective surgery – resulting in two traumatic surgeries within one 15-month.
+At one point, even Zimmer's medical consultant told the company that the product had design flaws.
+Furthermore, in 2008, the FDA issued a Class II recall covering the Durom Cup and other hip implants, indicating inadequate surgical instructions.
 While new instructions were being devised, the product was temporarily removed from the market.

-Out of the total $9.3 million verdict, this particular plaintiff was awarded $153,000 for his medical costs; $2.6 million for his past noneconomic damages, and $6.4 million for his future noneconomic losses.How the FDA Views a Large Percentage of Hip Implant Products
+Out of the total $9.3 million verdict, this plaintiff was awarded $153,000 for his medical costs, $2.6 million for his past noneconomic damages, and $6.4 million for his future noneconomic losses.How the FDA Views a Large Percentage of Hip Implant Products

-Although some patients can tolerate hip implants with minimal difficulty, the Food and Drug Administration (FDA) has become wary of many of these devices due to the ongoing volume of patient and doctor complaints it receives.
-At present, the FDA maintains a comprehensive website providing general information about the potential problems with many hip implants.
+Although some patients can tolerate hip implants with minimal difficulty, the Food and Drug Administration (FDA) has become wary of many of these devices due to the ongoing patient and doctor complaints it receives.
+The FDA maintains a comprehensive website providing general information about the potential problems with many hip implants.

-The FDA is also requiring all current manufacturers of metal-on-metal (MoM) hip implants to gather information about how well these implants are performing for patients.
+The FDA also requires all current metal-on-metal (MoM) hip implant manufacturers to gather information about how well these implants perform for patients.
 This type of data gathering is already quite common in other parts of the world and should help American consumers better protect themselves in the future.

-This relatively new gathering of hip implant success and failure data was ordered pursuant to Section 522 of the Federal Food, Drug and Cosmetic Act (“the act”).
-This legislation gives the FDA the authority to obtain post-market surveillance of certain products when they meet one or more of the following Class II or Class III criteria:
+This relatively new gathering of hip implant success and failure data was ordered under Section 522 of the Federal Food, Drug, and Cosmetic Act ("the act").
+This legislation gives the FDA the authority to obtain postmarket surveillance of certain products when they meet one or more of the following Class II or Class III criteria:

-- The product’s/device’s failure could result in major adverse health problems;
+- The product's/device's failure could result in significant adverse health problems;

 - The product is likely to be used to a significant degree among children;